kr/beanstalk-client-ruby/README.md

 ### Jobs

-A job in beanstalk gets created by a client and includes a 'body' which con contain all relevant job metadata.
+A job in beanstalk gets created by a client and includes a 'body' which contains all relevant job metadata.
-With BeanEater, a job is enqueued onto beanstalk and then later reserved and processed.
+With beanstalk, a job is enqueued into a tube and then later reserved and processed.
 Here is a picture of the typical job lifecycle:

 ```